How We Scaled a Store’s Facebook Ads From $300/Month to $300,000/Month in Ad Spend

 Video framework for paid social ads

 • Design for sound off but delight with sound on.
-Include sound in your videos to enrich the experience of those who have their sound turned on.
-It’s imperative that your video’s message can be understood without sound.
+Use sound elements to enhance the experience like a whoosh for a logo.
+Your video’s message should understood without sound.
 High contrast text captions do great.

 • Create an attention-grabbing thumbnail.
 It could be an unusual image from the video, or perhaps contain text that uses the headline formula shared later.